mrlacey/dotnet-maui-workshop-xaml/Part 0 - Overview/README.md

 ## 0.2 - Why is this workshop necessary?

-If you're one of the people who has never before thought about what counts as "good XAML," then it should be obvious why considering this is important.
+If you're one of the people who has never before considered what counts as "good XAML," then it should be obvious why this is important.

-From a broader perspective, I think there are three factors that have led to the reason that there's so much low-quality XAML in use today.
+From a broader perspective, I think there are three factors that have led to the widespread use of low-quality XAML today.

 1. Developers treat XAML as the designer's responsibility - and designers don't care about XAML.
 2. XAML was originally intended to be written by tools and not by hand.